p-rintz/divigil/README.md

 Lastly, you might want to add this to your preferred init system and run it as a daemon.

-An example systemd service file is included in the examples folder.

 ## License

 This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details